Umar Khalid: Assassination attempt

-Arrest in 2020
+2020 Delhi riots and arrest

 Umar Khalid was booked under UAPA by Delhi Police for his alleged "provocative speeches" during the visit of American President Donald Trump to India.
 Delhi police considered his speeches as instigating and facilitating the 2020 Delhi riots.
 On 14 September 2020, Khalid was arrested by the Delhi Police Special Cell as an alleged conspirator in the Delhi Riots case.

 In charge sheets related to the riots, the police have said Khalid met suspended and jailed Aam Aadmi Party's councillor Tahir Hussain and activist Khalid Saifi on 8 January at the Shaheen Bagh sit-in protest site against the Citizenship (Amendment) Act (CAA)-National Register of Citizens (NRC) to allegedly plan the riots.
 He was interrogated twice for his alleged role.
 The police also linked Khalid's speeches to the riots.
 The Delhi Police's special cell is looking into a larger conspiracy case in addition to multiple cases filed in connection with the riots.

 Delhi Police has filed supplementary charge sheet against Umar Khalid in connection with the Delhi riots.
 The police said this case is a multi-layered conspiracy and a pre-planned riot and there is sufficient evidence available to proceed against Khalid.
 In early January 2021, a Delhi court agreed with the chargesheet.
 Khalid filed a bail plea in July 2021, after eight month long hearing his bail application was dismissed.
 In the bail order the court said that the allegations against Khalid are prima facie true and his role in the "context of conspiracy" related to Delhi riots was apparent.
 In March 2022, the court denied bail to Khalid.
 An Additional Sessions Judge Amitabh Rawat stated that Khalid's plea had "no merit and substance" for the bail to be granted.

-On 13 September 2022, as he completes two years in Tihar Jail under the Unlawful Activities (Prevention) Act or UAPA, accused by the Delhi Police of involvement in 2020 Delhi riots, The Wire published Khalid's response to an open letter.
-By employing UAPA, he says, we can be kept in jail for years, without those framing us needing to prove anything.
+On 13 September 2022, as he completed two years in Tihar Jail under the Unlawful Activities (Prevention) Act or UAPA, accused by the Delhi Police of involvement in 2020 Delhi riots, The Wire published Khalid's response to an open letter.
+By employing UAPA, he says, "we can be kept in jail for years, without those framing us needing to prove anything".

 On 18 October 2022, the Delhi High Court dismissed the bail plea of Khalid, as Delhi Police opposed it.

-On December 3, 2022, a Delhi court acquitted him in stone pelting case during Delhi riots.
+On 3 December 2022, a Delhi court acquitted him in stone pelting case during Delhi riots.